-Property Description

-Typical uses Diagnosing performance or availability issues.
+Property Description Typical uses Diagnosing performance or availability issues.
 Tip: The duplex value for the interfaces are learned at discovery time from the dot3StatsDuplexStatus value in the EtherLike-MIB.mib.
 This MIB defines the values for dot3StatsDuplexStatus as: unknown(1); halfDuplex(2); and fullDuplex(3).
 A value of unknown means that Network Manager cannot determine the duplex status based on the available MIB information.

-Prerequisites None
+Prerequisites A completed and successful discovery with the Interface Agent enabled.
 Data model BIRT